 The bouclé tweed jacket made popular by Coco Chanel has seen many iterations over the decades, but has retained its iconic status.
 A real Chanel jacket can be an exquisite piece (oh, that little chain sewn into the hem!), but is priced well beyond most budgets.
 Fortunately for those who adore this look, there are “inspired by” versions in a range of prices.

 I’ve always had a soft spot for these jackets, but find they can skew a bit matronly if you’re not careful.
-Styling with more casual or edgy pieces as done above makes the look feel more current and relaxed.
-My take: don’t try for the Chanel runway look circa 1987; keep it simple, wear as part of a casual outfit, be selective with accessories, and let the jacket take center stage.
+This season’s crop of tweed sweater jackets and knit jackets are a more relaxed and current iteration of this look.
+My take: don’t try for the Chanel runway look circa 1987; keep it simple, wear as part of a casual outfit, and be selective with accessories.

 This knit jacket has been around for several seasons, with good reason.
 It’s simple, easy to style, and dresses up or down.
 (Also available in Black.)